BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

-* Looks like some statements from my "Force Alignement COMS Blue And Higher" section are being overwritten later on by my "Exhaustive Weapon/Item Part Unlocks" section.
-Whoops!
-Fix that.
-* I haven't done much testing in TVHM/UVHM, though it should be fine in those modes.
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these